 - Press F3 to save the member.
 That's all the changes that were required.
-So now we can test our changes. - At this point it might be a good idea to come out of ISPF and come back in again to pick up the new panels and skeletons - Go into edit on your REXX member SHARE120 and on the command line type MOD CLASS.
+So now we can test our changes. - At this point it might be a good idea to come out of ISPF and come back in again to pick up the new panels and skeletons - Go into edit on your REXX member SHARE120.
+Delete all the lines in the member so you are starting with an empty member.
+On the command line type MOD CLASS.
 This will bring up a list of the model classes, except this time you should see your "Personal" class at the bottom, like this:

 '''

 Model Classes

 Option ===>

 Enter number or Class of model.

 Enter END command to cancel MODEL command.

-1 CLIST

-- ISPF services in CLIST commands
+1 CLIST - ISPF services in CLIST commands

-2 COBOL - ISPF services in COBOL programs
+2 COBOL - ISPF services in COBOL programs3 EXEC - ISPF services in EXEC commands

-3 EXEC - ISPF services in EXEC commands
+- ISPF services in COBOL programs

 4 FORTRAN - ISPF services in FORTRAN programs

 5 MSGS - Message format

-6 PANELS - Panel formats and statements
+PANELS - Panel formats and statements

 7 PLI - ISPF services in PLI programs

 8 SKELS - File tailoring control statements

 9 PASCAL - ISPF services in PASCAL programs

 10 REXX - ISPF services in TSO/REXX commands

-11 DTL
+10 DTL

 - ISPF Dialog Tag Language formats and statements

+12 C

 - ISPF services in C/370 programs

-12 C

 13 SCLM - SCLM Project Definition Macros

 14 ARCHDEF - SCLM Architecture Definition templates

 15 PERSONAL - My Personal templates

 '''